 In a fast-moving world of new foods, food scares, fake news and health epidemics, WFF’s mission of elevating and clarifying important food science conversations for consumers – is imperative.

-Thus World Food Future for women (WFF) is a world’s First-of-its-Kind multi-stakeholder conference that brings together all key stakeholders on ONE platform for just ONE day to discuss hot-button food and nutrition perspectives and the most up-to-date food innovations.
+Thus World Food Future (WFF) is a world’s First-of-its-Kind multi-stakeholder conference that brings together all key stakeholders on ONE platform for just ONE day to discuss hot-button food and nutrition perspectives and the most up-to-date food innovations.
 Stakeholders include: consumers, policymakers, scientists, nutritionists, business leaders (big and small); change-makers and tastemakers.

 As women are generally the main guardians of a family’s well-being of which food and nutrition is a key aspect, it is important that women are up-to-date with the latest research, thoughts and innovations in this space – so as to be able to make the best food decisions for their family and loved ones.
 WFF serves as a platform to bring women food consumers towards a better understanding of a highly fast-paced, fast-changing and increasingly disrupted food world.